State Civil Services jobs: A Respected Path to Government Leadership in India

 - Management of police stations and special task forces.

-In this capacity, high integrity, strong leadership and decision making abilities are essential in order to preserve the safety and security of local citizens, as well as their property.
+In this capacity, high integrity, strong leadership, and decision-making abilities are essential in order to preserve the safety and security of local citizens, as well as their property.

 Finance & Revenue Services